 By MARA W. ELLIOTT

-— Mara W. Elliott is San Diego City Attorney.
+— Mara W. Elliott is the San Diego City Attorney.